boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

 ![Filtering](/static/assets/visualizing-data/visualization-widgets/images/map/filtericon.png)

-Click the Custom button highlighted in the filter configuration dialog image below.
-It will list all the fields configured in the widget.
-Keep the field configured in the hidden column and remove the other fields, then click the Update button.
+Click on the Custom button highlighted in the filter configuration dialog image below.
+It will display a list of all the fields that are configured in the widget.
+Keep the field that is configured in the hidden column and remove the other fields.
+Then, click on the Update button.

 ![Filtering](/static/assets/visualizing-data/visualization-widgets/images/map/custom.png)

-Now, we can see in the below image, the data is filtered based on the hidden column field instead of the actual column that we bound in the widget.
+Now, in the image below, we can see that the data is filtered based on the field in the hidden column instead of the actual column that we bound in the widget.

 ![Filtering](/static/assets/visualizing-data/visualization-widgets/images/map/hidden-column-filter.png)

-For more details about filtering the widget data, refer to the [Filter Configuration documentation](/working-with-dashboards/configuring-dashboard-filters/)
+For more details about filtering the widget data, refer to the [Cross Filter Configuration documentation](/working-with-dashboards/configuring-cross-filters/)

 #### View Data

 You can view the data in the hidden columns in the underlying data view.
-This is useful for checking the data in more detail and can help you to identify any issues with the data.
+This is useful for checking the data in more detail and can help you identify any issues with the data.

 ![View date](/static/assets/visualizing-data/visualization-widgets/images/map/viewdata.png)

-> **NOTE:** We don't recommend to configure lower hierarchy data in hidden columns as we can see in the info icon in `Hidden Column` section denotes the same.
+> **NOTE:** We do not recommend configuring lower hierarchy data in hidden columns, as indicated by the info icon in the `Hidden Column` section.

 ![Hidden Column ](/static/assets/visualizing-data/visualization-widgets/images/map/info-icon.png)

-The below map displays the unit price by ship country without hidden columns.
+The map below displays the unit price by ship country without hidden columns.

 ![Before](/static/assets/visualizing-data/visualization-widgets/images/map/before.png)

-If we configure lower hierarchy data (Ship City) in hidden columns, the data configured in the widgets gets duplicated, and incorrect data is displayed in the tooltip, as we can see in the image below.
+If we configure lower hierarchy data (Ship City) in hidden columns, the data configured in the widgets gets duplicated, and incorrect data is displayed in the tooltip, as shown in the image below.

 ![After](/static/assets/visualizing-data/visualization-widgets/images/map/after.png)